-- 4.13 Due care will be taken to consider the country, group and sector exposure of the Council's investments.
-In part, the country selection will be chosen by the credit rating of the sovereign state in Banks 1 above.
-The Council has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AA from Fitch (or equivalent).
-In addition: - no more than 25% will be placed with any non-UK country at any time; - limits in place above will apply to a group of companies; - sector limits will be monitored regularly for appropriateness.

-Use of additional information other than credit ratings.

-4.14 Additional requirements under the Code require the Council to supplement credit rating information.
+- 4.11 Due care will be taken to consider the country, group and sector exposure of the Council's investments.
+The Council has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AA- from Fitch (or equivalent).
+In addition: - no more than 25% will be placed with any non-UK country at any time; - limits in place above will apply to a group of companies; - sector limits will be monitored regularly for appropriateness. - 4.12 Use of additional information other than credit ratings.
+Additional requirements under the Code require the Council to supplement credit rating information.
 Whilst the above criteria relies primarily on the application of credit ratings to provide a pool of appropriate counterparties for officers to use, additional operational market information will be applied before making any specific investment decision.
-This additional market information

-(for example Credit Default Swaps (CDS), negative rating watches/outlooks) will be applied to compare the relative security of differing investment counterparties.
+This additional market information (for example Credit Default Swaps (CDS), negative rating watches/outlooks) will be applied to compare the relative security of differing investment counterparties.